alercebroker/pipeline/README.md

 With these models we can Insert, Update and Delete records in Redis.
 The records are indexed by `candid` field, so the operations are very fast to database.

-The sequence of this step is defined in teh following diagram flow:
+The sequence of this step is defined in the following diagram flow:

 ![diagram](doc/flow_diagram.png)